oppyfinance/oppychain/upgrade/v1/readme.md

-this upgrade remove the legacy parameter module
+this upgrade upgrade the swap and its related modules